xplpc/xplpc/docs/wasm.md

 # Web Assembly (WASM)

-On Web Assembly you have only the `LocalClient`, since it is not connected to other platform.
+All the Web Assembly client code use Typescript and is inside directory `wasm/sample/src/xplpc`.

 ## Requirements